dege1000/ggame/README.md

 # ggame
-Unity it is, I am willing to transfer the repo, i just started here because we wont get anywhere
+godot it is, I am willing to transfer the repo, i just started here because we wont get anywhere